Baisakhi – From Food To Festivities

 This rich, creamy dessert has many varied versions around the country.
 Rice Kheer is special during Baisakhi.
 You can top it off with dried fruits, nuts, and cardamom powder.

-You can serve either hot, fresh from the stove, or cooled down and refrigerated.
+You can serve it either hot, fresh from the stove, or cooled down and refrigerated.

 Kadhi Chawal :